Take the Waiver Exam and receive

 a passing grade.

-The Communication Waiver Exam is offered near the start of each Fall term (typically in July/August).
-The Communication Waiver Exam presents a specific management situation and requires a written persuasive response.
+The Business Communication Waiver Exam is offered near the start of each Fall term (typically in July/August).
+It presents a specific management situation and requires a written persuasive response.
 The written response is evaluated for clarity of thought, organization and development of ideas, audience awareness, persuasive appeal and English usage.

 Take one (1) of the following courses and receive